open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 ### Dependabot

-Dependabot is a GitHub feature that will monitor your project's dependencies and report any possible security vulnerabilities found.
-You can configure dependabot to report issues or create pull requests to update dependencies with security vulnerabilities.
+Dependabot is a GitHub feature that monitors your project's dependencies and reports any possible security vulnerabilities.
+You can configure Dependabot to report issues or create pull requests to update dependencies with security vulnerabilities.
 To learn more about this feature, please read through the [GitHub documentation](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide).